palshys/restaurant_2/README.md

 # restaurant_2
-Website for a luxurious, restaurant in Nida, Lithuania, called "2"
+Website for a luxurious restaurant in Nida, Lithuania, called "2"